 7The average is calculated from graded module examinations in the amount of 120 credits.
 8The overall grade average is calculated as a weighted grade average.
 9The grade weights of the individual modules correspond to the credits assigned to each module.
+10In the process of determining grades, only the first digit after the decimal point is taken into account.
+All other digits are dropped without rounding.

 - 5.1.2 1The points total in the first stage will be calculated as the sum of the individual evaluations.
-2Decimal places must be rounded up. - 5.1.3 2Applicants with at least 50 points will be deemed suitable. - 5.1.4 Applicants who have achieved less than 40 points fail the aptitude assessment.
+2Decimal places must be rounded up. - 5.1.3 Applicants who have achieved at least 50 points will receive confirmation that they have passed the aptitude assessment. - 5.1.4 Applicants who have achieved less than 40 points fail the aptitude assessment.